kmtheobald/limestone/2023/snippets/snippets.md

 the palms of my hands affirm my existence
 A gentle touch or a hard blow; their capacity to build, to craft, to grasp...

+Moment between moments
+during which the heart fills
+the mind dances and
+the soul sings.

+I should like to sit beneath this here tree
+And converse about life, just it and me.